 - Unistart – A fee free enabling course for Aboriginal and/or Torres Strait Islander people.
 The program runs for one year and allows students to build their skills in the degree they are interested in.
 Students will also focus on building up their skills in literacy and maths.
 Successful pathway students go straight into the first year of their chosen degree.
 Find out more about Unistart.

 - Insearch – A foundation diploma course where students develop and strengthen their knowledge in their chosen course area.
-Students who complete the diploma with a distinction average are fast tracked into the second year of their undergraduate degree.
 Insearch scholarships are available for application.
 Students who enter the Insearch program receive a tablet or laptop to assist them with their studies.
+On successful completion of an Insearch Diploma, students are invited to apply direct for a Bachelor's degree, often entering into second year of the program.
 Find out more via Insearch.

 - TAFE or further preparation – Jumbunna pathway participants who have the potential for study once they build their knowledge skills will be recommended a TAFE course.
 These participants are invited to apply for Jumbunna Pathways after they successfully complete their TAFE course.